PeeperLab/CopywriteR/README.md

     > ?ENCODER
     > ?plotCNA

+## Troubleshooting

+There are a number of requirements for your ENCODER analysis to run successfully.
+These are discussed below.

+### Chromosome names

+ENCODER assumes by default that the chromosome names in .bam files are "1" through "20", "X", and "Y".
+However, the bin, mappability, GC-content, blacklist and capture regions .bed files can be adjusted to match the notation in the .bam files, and ENCODER will also work.
+ENCODER checks whether the same set of chromosome names have been used throughout all .bam files that are to be analyzed.
+If they don't match, an error will be displayed and ENCODER aborts the analysis.
+A similar error will be displayed if the chromosome names do not match those of the bin, mappability, GC-content, blacklist and capture regions .bed files.
+Chromosome names in .bam files can be changed to the above-mentioned chromosome notation using bedtools as follows (UNIX only):

+    $ samtools view -H in.bam | awk 'BEGIN { FS = OFS = "\t"; } {if ($1 == "@SQ") { gsub("SN:chr", "SN:", $2); print $1, $2, $3; } else print; }' | samtools reheader - in.bam > out.bam

+Please note that gsub in awk works similar to the gsub command in R.
+Also, changing the chromosome names in the .bam header is sufficient as the chromosome names in the body of the file are in fact references to the chromosome names in the header.

 ## Contact

 We have tried to make the ENCODER code readable and its use as easy as possible.
 If any questions arise regarding the package, or if you want to report any bugs, please do not hesitate and contact: